DOCUMENT TSC-2026/B67 · BLOG POST 67 · CONSUMER COMMERCE · REV. 01

 The mistake I see finance teams make is treating a reserve as a surprise every single month.
 It is not a surprise once you have one.
 It is a known, roughly predictable drag on the timing of your cash, and you can model it.
 Pull the reserve percentage and hold period, build it into your thirteen-week cash forecast as a lag, and reconcile the payout balance against expected settlements weekly so nobody is guessing.

 The other move is to keep the reserve out of your unit economics.
 A reserve affects when cash arrives, not whether it does.
-Do not let it pollute your contribution margin or payback math, that is a timing issue, not a profitability one.
-If the timing is genuinely squeezing working capital while you grow, that is a financing conversation, and a reserve sitting on your float is exactly the kind of thing that pushes operators toward a capital product before they have run the numbers.
+Do not let it pollute your contribution margin or payback math.
+It is a timing issue, not a profitability one.
+Contribution margin is a settlement-day calculation; the reserve is a collection-day complication.
+Keep those two layers clean and your unit economics are clear.

 + + + + + + + +

 The rename is a good change.
 More transparency on where your money sits is always better than less.
 Just read it for what it is: a clearer view of a buffer that was already there, not a hit to your cash.
 If a reserve is colliding with a growth phase and tempting you toward financing, read the Shopify Capital merchant guide before you take an offer, and make sure your contribution margin actually supports the growth that triggered the reserve in the first place.
+And if you want a single benchmark view of where your DTC metrics sit against the rest of the market, the DTC benchmark card is a good place to start the conversation with yourself.

 Work with Taylor · Consumer Commerce